 Dr. Tramy Nguyen is a Scientist at BBN.
 She received her Ph.D. in Electrical and Computer Engineering at the University of Utah.
 Her main research interest includes the design automation for synthetic biology.
 This involves developing Computer Aided Design (CAD) tools that will assist biologist in dealing with complex biological designs.
 She is also a big advocate towards standards development for synthetic biology.

 Dr. Nicholas Roehner is a Scientist at BBN.
 His research interests include the development of software tools to automate genetic and experimental design and the development of domain-specific languages to help make synthetic biology more reproducible and accessible as a field.
 He earned his Ph.D. in Bioengineering at the University of Utah in 2014 and was most recently a postdoctoral researcher at Boston University and the Broad Institute.
 He is a twice-elected editor for the Synthetic Biology Open Language (SBOL), a standard for the electronic representation and exchange of biological design data.

-Dr. Fusun Yaman is a Senior Scientist at BBN.
+Dr. Fusun Yaman is a Lead Scientist at BBN.
 Her research interests are in artificial intelligence, with a focus on multi-agent plan assessment and planning.
 She has applied her background in machine learning and knowledge representation to solve synthetic biology problems.
 Dr. Yaman has been the PI and PM for several projects.
 In synthetic biology, Dr. Yaman has been a technical lead on two DARPA- funded projects: on the TASBE project she developed the MatchMaker system for automatic selection of genetic devices for transcriptional computations, and in the Controlling Cellular Machinery (CCM) program she developed machine-learning methods to identify combinations of miRNA expression levels associated with particular disease states.
 Dr. Yaman has a Ph.D. in Computer Science from the University of Maryland.